kaylie-e-sampson/kaylie.dev/README.md

 ## Content

 This was initially created for the DALI Basic Webpage Challenge.
-It showcases some information about myself and why I want to work at DALI.

 I will continue to add more content as I continue to grow as a developer.

 ## Features